kiba/Writings/atg/chp3_very_much_alive.md

 O'Neill didn't think whatever was chucked into the gate was going to help Cromwell much if any.
 If anything, the 'billionaire' is probably his friend's best bet.

-But he wasn't about to do absolutely nothing if he could do something.
+But he wasn't about to do absolutely nothing if he could do something to help him.

 ***
 **Colonel Frank Cromwell**
 **Hawthorne, Infopunk-Earth**

-There was no way for Cromwell to walk back home without first reconnecting from his side of the gate and he was warned that a reconnection might not work, with the strong probability of forever being stranded here.
+There was no way for Cromwell to walk back home without first reconnecting from his side of the gate.
+Furthermore, he was also warned that a reconnection might not work, with the strong probability of forever being stranded here.
 So, the SGC did the only thing they could do.
 They begun chucking survival kits, MREs, and weapons.

 "What we do now?"
 Swift asked.